No products in the cart.

 Adding this intriguing tropical climber plant will surprise you with stunning leaves.

-Not only does it look fabulous with your modern home décor, but it also provides you with easy care, high impact, and long life.
+This flowering plant not only looks fabulous with your modern home décor, but it also provides you with easy care, high impact, and long life.
 Meet the Rhaphidophora Decursiva, a sought-after variety found today.
 Unfortunately, you do not often find it in your local nursery or any garden center.
 However, Plantly has good news where you can find one, so make sure to keep reading.

-What is the Rhaphidophora Decursiva, and why is it a Sought-After Plant?
+What is Rhaphidophora Decursiva, and why is it a Sought-After Plant?

 While called the “Creeping Philodendron”, part of the Araceae family that grows in the wild is not a monstera or philodendron.
 The plant’s habitat is in Southeast Asia, China, and India.
 However, luckily it has made its way into many homes, even yours.
 The foliage has broad leaves that change shape as it matures.

-When small, the leaves have a blue-green oval shape and mature to 40-inches long and 20-inches wide.
-So best, make sure you have ample space for this tropical plant to grow.
+When small, the leaves have a blue-green oval shape and mature to 40 inches long and 20 inches wide.
+So best, to make sure you have ample space for this tropical plant to grow.
 In its natural habitat, it climbs trees and can exceed 50 feet in height.

 However, if you plan to use it as a houseplant, it remains smaller, about five feet tall.
 The Rhaphido Decursiva is a hardy plant and simple to take care of with low maintenance.
 The flower looks stubby and has a yellowish covering making it look like corn.